okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api-overview/index.md

 ## User Agent

 Okta supports the standard `User-Agent` HTTP header to identify the user's browser or application.
-Always send a `User-Agent` string to uniquely identify your client application and version such as `Oktaprise/1.1`.
+Always send a `User-Agent` string to uniquely identify your client application and version, for example: `Oktaprise/1.1`.

 > **Note:** If your application is acting as a gateway or proxy, you should forward the `User-Agent` of the originating client with your API requests.

-### Format a User-Agent string for native mobile applications
+### Format a User-Agent string

 Make sure that the User-Agent string that your app constructs is in the correct format.
 This ensures that Okta can parse the `OS` and `Browser` fields.
-Good User-Agent strings that can be correctly parsed by Okta contain browser information, system information, platform, platform details, and any extensions.
+Good `User-Agent` strings that can be correctly parsed by Okta contain browser and system information, platform details, and any extensions.

 #### Use a template to format the string